Pradeep24032004/sluice---a-distributed-rate-limiter-and-API-gateway/README.md

 p50: 100ms   p95: 200ms   p99: 260ms   max: 424ms
 ```

+Throughput plateaus rather than scaling linearly between the two runs, and
-Latency at 1000 users is ~30x higher than at 500 despite less than 2x the
+latency at 1000 users is roughly 30x higher than at 500 for less than 2x
-throughput gain, so I checked `docker stats` mid-run instead of just
+the throughput gain. `docker stats` during the 1000-user run identifies
-reporting the number:
+the bottleneck:

 ```
 gateway1   106% CPU   68MiB